jimbateson/jamesbateson.co.uk/src/articles/accessibility-documentation-in-figma-mockups.md

 An accessibility annotation kit is a series of labels that can be used to identify accessibility considerations on a design.

 Landmarks, links, heading levels, alternative text and more can be labelled and highlighted next to or within the mockup.
-The link above is to the one Stéphanie has curated and made available for purchase, there are other examples out there.
+The link above is to the one Stéphanie has curated and made available for purchase, there are other examples out there, for example, the [Include—Accessibility Annotations](https://www.figma.com/community/plugin/1208180794570801545/includeaccessibility-annotations) kit.

 When working Code I tried to help get buy-in and encourge the use of a similar kit to this, as I think there are at least a couple of major benifits to making this part of the design-development workflow.